Randy Blythe manslaughter case: Day 3 of the trial

 Randy Blythe was called again to the stand that day.
 The judge first alerted him that he had the right to remain silent and can deny answering his questions.
-The judge went again through the Blythe's testimony and, with a view to the previous witness statements, asked Blythe whether he insists that it was Milan Pořádek whom Blythe threw off the stage.
+The judge went again through Blythe's testimony and, with a view to the previous witness statements, asked Blythe whether he insists that it was Milan Pořádek whom Blythe threw off the stage.
 Blythe responded by saying: "To the best of my knowledge, it was Milan Pořádek who was coming up [on stage] every time."

 Also that day, expert medical witness Michal Pogoši took the stand.
 According to The Prague Post, Pogoši testified that Nosek's cause of death was pneumonia resulting from a blow to the brainstem.
 Pogoši added that the "mortality rate from this kind of injury is around 40 percent, and that doctors couldn't have done more to save the patient."
 Nosek was initially taken to a nearby hospital less than a kilometer from the venue, where the initial diagnosis took place.
 Since this hospital did not have a specialized neurology department, Nosek was transferred to another hospital after the diagnosis.
 There, Nosek underwent two operations, first to tend to the injury and second to reduce pressure on brain by removing some bone.

 Finally, defense asked for adjournment as a key witness fell ill.
 The court decided to continue with the hearings the next day, after which the hearings would be adjourned until March 4, 2013, in order to hear the defense's witness.
 Blythe committed to return when the trial resumed.